sandyplus/my_scripts/README.md

 # my_scripts
-This is a repository for my scripts.
+This is a repository for my fucking gfw collection.